 Strengthen basic competencies in leadership skills such as teamwork,

 customer service, problem solving, self-direction, flexibility,

-interpersonal skills, conflict management, decisiveness,
+interpersonal skills, conflict management, decisiveness, oral and written

 - Coordinate with your Training Officer or ESO to submit

 an Electronic Training Request (ETR) using Direct Access.

 Course code: 500917.